Top 25 Legal Pages For Your WordPress Website

 8. Blog Comments Policy: Use when you have comments enabled on your blog.

-9. Affiliate Agreement: For a legal contract between you and your affiliates who promote your products/services.
+9. Affiliate Agreement: A legal contract between affiliates promoting your products/services.

 10. Affiliate Marketing Disclosures: Include this when you use affiliate links or promote a product for which you’ve been compensated.